-We are Happy not to have all the Seaweed of the Mainland
+We are happy not to have all the Seaweed of the Mainland

 The phenomenon will continue throughout the summer and the issue is being dealt with.
-This translates into tourist benefits during all holiday seasons and allowed Cozumel to receive the title “Sargassum free” by surveys from the council of national tourist destinations.
-On Cozumel’s west-facing beaches the hotels (Iberostar, Occidental, Secrets, El Presidente, Cozumel Palace, Hotel B, Coral Princess, and Westin), resorts, and beach clubs never have the seaweed problems of the mainland.
-You can contact us at email@example.com for a seaweed update or check availability at our fifteenth Avenida boutique inn.
+This translates into tourist benefits and allowed Cozumel to receive the title “Sargassum Free”.
+On Cozumel’s west facing beaches the hotels (Iberostar, Occidental, Secrets, El Presidente, Cozumel Palace, Hotel B, Coral Princess, and Westin), and beach clubs never have the seaweed problems of the mainland.
+You can contact us at email@example.com for a seaweed update or check availability at our 15th Avenida boutique inn.